m91michel/knowledge/not-sorted.md

 - [An Introvert's Personal Guide to Tech Twitter](https://blog.shook.codes/an-introverts-personal-guide-to-tech-twitter) - Looking through my Twitter feed, you probably wouldn’t know that I'm an introvert.
 In "real" life, I have a small circle of friends, crowds overwhelm me, and I need a lot of alone time (though nowadays that's rare since I'm a parent).
 This article is...

 - [AboutAbout the Index](https://chapwoodindex.com/about/)

+- [10 Content Proofreading Tips to Catch More Avoidable Goofs](https://copyblogger.com/content-proofreading/) - Content proofreading ensures you've thoroughly reviewed your writing, so you feel good about sharing it.
+Start using these 10 proofreading tips today.